 The underlying belief system of zuo yue zi, or the confinement period, is that right after a woman gives birth, her body is in its most fragile, weakened, and vulnerable state.
 The rules and diet are supposed to promote healing, strengthen the body and help prevent illness (especially female-related illnesses) in the future.

 1. The body must be kept warm.

 In the strictest sense, that means the hands, feet, neck, and head must be covered.
 No drafts or breeze.
 No fan or air conditioner, even in the summer.
 No opening the refrigerator.
-No drinking juice or water.
-No brushing the teeth, showering, or bathing.
+No cold beverages, including water.
+No brushing of the teeth, showering, or bathing.
 Basically, anything that will subject your body to cold or the potential to be cold is prohibited.

 2. A nutrient-rich, high-calorie diet composed of mostly “warm” foods must be consumed.

-The Chinese believe in the concept of “qi” or energy within the body.
+The Chinese believe in the concept of “qi” or energy within living things.
 Accordingly, different types of food have the ability to affect your body’s qi by making it hotter or colder.
 Under normal circumstances, a person’s qi should be balanced.
 But because the Chinese believe that it is essential to stay warm during the postpartum period, it is thought that women should eat mainly “warm” or neutral temperature foods.
-Some common examples of warm food (and ingredients that comprise a major part of the zuo yue zi diet) include ginger, vinegar, pig’s feet, and chicken.
+Some common examples of warm qi foods (and ingredients that comprise a major part of the zuo yue zi diet) include ginger, vinegar, pig’s feet, and chicken.
 Sadly, most fruits fall in the “cold” category.

 3. The body must be well-rested and exert as little energy as possible.